 Someday a cord of wood just might make the difference between your family’s survival and a daily struggle to stay warm and eat hot meals.
 How much wood provides the right amount of safety margin?
 There’s no one right answer, but I’d suggest starting with a half cord.

 Chopped wood is measured, and purchased, by the cord, which is an official unit of measurement.
 The length, height, and width of the chopped wood is measured.
 A “cord” is 128 cubic feet.
 One cord is a heck of a lot of wood.
-Years ago, I lived in the far northern plateaus of Arizona, and wood burning stove provided all my heat.
+Years ago, I lived in the far northern plateaus of Arizona, and wood-burning stove provided all my heat.
 Less than half a cord of wood was plenty to see me through the winter.
-Of course, I was living alone in an 750 square foot house!
+Of course, I was living alone in a 750 square foot house!

 Look on Craigslist for firewood sources.
 Once you know the types of wood that are available and are the best woods for burning, then it’s just a matter of shopping around.
 Don’t order wood sight unseen, since it takes many months for it to season properly.
 Check out pieces of the firewood you are planning to buy.
 The pieces should have cracks on the end and the seasoned pieces should weigh less than fresh, green wood.
 When you hit 2 pieces of the firewood together, you should get a hollow sound.
 If the sound is more dull and solid, the wood isn’t seasoned enough.